E-Cell-VSSUT/Tech-Task/README.md

  - Open a pull request
 ## _Day 1 Task_
  - Create a basic HTML form
- - Save the file as FirstName.heml (eg: Binayak.html)
+ - Save the file as FirstName.html (eg: Binayak.html)
  - Add the file to Day 1 folder
  - Give a PR